goncharov-vlad/SOLID/O/README.md

 }
 ```

-`Transmitter::transfer()` method need to be changed to add a new switch condition for that `Protocol`
+`Transmitter::transfer()` method needs to be changed to add a new switch condition for that `Protocol`

 ```js
 case 'newProtocol':